fritzy/posthole/README.md

 `private` is a boolean, false by default, which determines whether a field is saved into the object upon [save](#save) and included in the object resulting from [toJSON()](#toJSON).

 You can force private methods to be included in saved objects with the model option [savePrivate](#mo-savePrivate), while preserving [toJSON](#toJSON) omittion.

+## Model Options

+ * table: required for associating the model with a table
+ * field: required for associating the model with a field
+ * primaryKey: optional as the primary key should be detected automatically

 ## Model Instance Methods